 Ryan Scarborough draws upon his deep experience in both federal and state courts across the country.
-He has led trial teams in cases ranging from banking to pharmaceutical mass torts to contractual disputes, argued dispositive motions and appeals, and prepared, defended, and examined experts and fact witnesses at deposition and trial.
+He has led trial teams in cases ranging from banking to pharmaceutical product liability to contractual disputes, argued dispositive motions and appeals, and prepared, defended, and examined experts and fact witnesses at deposition and trial.

 Ryan frequently speaks and writes about topics related to the representation of directors and officers, including regulatory and enforcement initiatives.
 Ryan published an article in the Fordham Journal of Corporate and Financial Law discussing "Why Does the FDIC Sue Bank Officers?
 Exploring the Boundaries of the Business Judgment Rule in the Wake of the Great Recession," 20 Fordham J. Corp. & Fin.
 L. 367 (2015).
 He has also published articles about the CFPB, including "The Law of Unintended Consequences: How the CFPB’s Unprecedented Legislative Authority and Enforcement Approach Has Invited Increasing Challenges," which appeared in the July 2016 edition of Banking & Financial Services Policy Report, and “Sometimes It Pays to Litigate Against the CFPB,” which appeared in the October 13, 2017 issue of Law360.

-Ryan’s pro bono work includes an active role in supervising Williams & Connolly associates who represent clients in landlord-tenant disputes, Social Security disability cases, and historical preservation matters in Washington, D.C.
+Ryan’s pro bono work includes an active role in supervising Williams & Connolly associates who represent clients in immigration/asylum matters, landlord-tenant disputes, Social Security disability cases, and historical preservation matters in Washington, D.C.
 He has also served as an adjunct professor at Georgetown University Law Center, where he taught a trial practice seminar regarding expert witnesses.